 Tlaquepaque, Jalisco is considered a large suburb of Guadalajara, but in reality, this town takes on a whole character of its own.
 Tlaquepaque is only 20 minutes from central Guadalajara and 30 minutes from the airport.
 While Guadalarja is keeping up with trendy & modern times, Tlaquepaque is holding onto its authentic and traditional Mexican customs and architecture.
 This town is well known for the artisans all over Jalisco & Mexico that bring their work here to be showcased.
 From clay pots, to copper decor, to handmade furniture, to sculptures and beyond, there are magical pieces from Mexican artists all over town.

-Go Tequila Tasting in Tequila – It goes without saying but we’re going to say it anyway: you need to visit a tequila distillery when traveling to Jalisco.
+Go Tequila Tasting in Tequila – It goes without saying but we’re going to say it anyway: you need to visit a tequila distillery during your Jalisco Travel.
 Even if just to learn about the unique history and traditions surrounding this popular liquor.
 Join a tour to make the most out of your day!

 Whale Watching in the Bay of Banderas – Hundreds of humpback whales migrate to the Bay of Banderas every December-March.
 You can be lucky enough to spot the whales from the coastline, but it is truly magical to see the whales from the water.
 Taking a boat cruise to see the majestic whales is a must-do activity!

 Visit a boat-access-only town south of Puerto Vallarta – Some of our favorite beaches in Jalisco are only accessible by boat.
 The towns of Quimixto and Yelapa can be reached from Puerto Vallarta within a 30-minute boat ride, but these beaches are much quieter and more relaxed.
 You get the feeling of visiting a remote island and a fun boat cruise along the way!
 Bonus- each town has a waterfall that you can hike to.